blitzagency/rich/README.md

 You can check out a more comprehensive example of this [here](https://github.com/dinopetrone/rich-todo/blob/master/src/static/js/app/todo/constraints/todo-layout.js) and [here](https://github.com/dinopetrone/rich-todo/blob/master/src/static/js/app/todo/views/todo-layout.js#L17-L23)

-One of the powerful things that you can do with this is resonsive constraints based on other variables (ex: window.outerWidth).
+One of the powerful things that you can do with this is responsive constraints based on other variables (ex: window.outerWidth).
 Example [here](https://github.com/dinopetrone/rich-todo/blob/master/src/static/js/app/todo/views/todo-layout.js#L18).

 And due to how rich sets up it's initial containers, we automatically listen for a resize of that container and  handle the rebuild of the constraints when needed.